tobiasvl/chiposlo/README.md

 Compact Hexadecimal Interpretive Programming and Operating System with Logical Operators (CHIPOSLO)
 ========

-This is a version of the monitor program and operating system CHIPOS for [Michael J. Bauer's 1979 DREAM 6800 computer](http://www.mjbauer.biz/DREAM6800.htm), with added support for four CHIP-8 instructions that appeared in other CHIP-8 interpreters.
+This is a version of the monitor program and operating system <acronym title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</acronym> for [Michael J. Bauer's 1979 <acronym title="Domestic Recreational Educational and Adaptive.
+Microcomputer">DREAM</acronym> 6800 computer](http://www.mjbauer.biz/DREAM6800.htm), with added support for four CHIP-8 instructions that appeared in other CHIP-8 interpreters.

 It is designed to run from a 1K EPROM (like the 2708) mapped to memory addresses `C000`–`C3FF`.

-Replacing CHIPOS with CHIPOSLO will allow you to run more of the original COSMAC VIP programs on your DREAM, or even more [modern CHIP-8 programs](https://johnearnest.github.io/chip8Archive/?sort=platform) written in the decades since.
+Replacing CHIPOS with CHIPOSLO will allow you to run more of the original CHIP-8 programs for the COSMAC VIP computer on your DREAM, or even more [modern CHIP-8 programs](https://johnearnest.github.io/chip8Archive/?sort=platform) written in the decades since.

-If you don't own a DREAM 6800 computer, see my emulator project [DRÖM](https://tobiasvl.github.com/drom) (work in progress) or [MAME](https://mamedev.org)..
+If you don't own a DREAM 6800 computer, see my emulator project [DRÖM](https://tobiasvl.github.com/drom) (work in progress) or [MAME](https://mamedev.org).

 Features
 --------